 The context of the business and the business question is fundamentally important to building the right segment that delivers the right answers.

-Often, the challenge, sites, and stores face are to provide the right message to the right person at the right time and then deliver an onsite experience that is friction free.
+Often, the challenge, sites, and stores face is to provide the right message to the right person at the right time and then deliver an onsite experience that is friction-free.

-One key ingredient to solving for this challenge is (in the world of GMP) to use audiences.
+One key ingredient to solving this challenge is (in the world of GMP) to use audiences.